© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Puddletown Heath, 800m south west of Coombe Barn is a scheduled monument protected by Historic England under reference 1015349.
 View the official record →

-Bowl barrow on Puddletown Heath is a Bronze Age burial mound located approximately 800 metres south-west of Coombe Barn in Dorset.
+Bowl barrow on Puddletown Heath is a Bronze Age burial mound situated approximately 800 metres south-west of Coombe Barn in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015349.

 Bowl barrow on Puddletown Heath, 800m south west of Coombe Barn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015349.